canonical/snapcraft/docs/c-c-applications.rst

          - libsdl-net1.2-dev
          - libsdl-sound1.2-dev
          - libasound2-dev

+The ``plugin`` keyword is used to select a language or technology-specific plugin that knows how to perform the build steps for the project.
+In this example, the :ref:`autotools plugin <the-autotools-plugin>` is used to automate the build, using the standard :command:`configure` and :command:`make` tools to build the part.

 Before building the part, the packages listed in the ``build-packages`` section need to be installed in the build environment.
 These are the tools and libraries